bartvanerp/SPSsite/content/info/master_ictlab.md

 <br>

 ## Contact
 Do you have any questions regarding the information above?
-Please do not hesitate to contact dr. Alex Alvarado by sending him a mail at <a href="mailto:A.Alvarado@tue.nl">A.Alvarado@tue.nl</a>.
+Please do not hesitate to contact Dr. Alex Alvarado by sending him a mail at <a href="mailto:A.Alvarado@tue.nl">A.Alvarado@tue.nl</a>.

 <br>